MEET: DR. ERIC SMITH - JAMES WEBB SPACE TELESCOPE PROGRAM DIRECTOR AND PROGRAM SCIENTIST AT NASA HEADQUARTERS, WASHINGTON, DC.

 Before coming to NASA Headquarters, Smith worked at the Goddard Space Flight Center in Greenbelt, Maryland, as a member of the science team for the space shuttle borne Ultraviolet Imaging Telescope.
 He also worked as the project scientist for several Explorer Mission studies, and as a member of the team developing the data archiving and distribution system for Hubble.
 He has been involved with the Webb telescope project since 1996, serving as the deputy project scientist from 1996-2001.
 Smith's research interests include active and interacting galaxies and the stellar composition of those systems.

-Eric holds a B.A. in Physics and Astronomy from the University of Virginia and a M.A. and Ph.D. in Astronomy from the University of Maryland, College Park.
+Smith holds a B.A. in physics and astronomy from the University of Virginia and a M.A. and Ph.D. in astronomy from the University of Maryland, College Park.